 The council has a 50% shareholding in Gloucestershire Airport Limited.
 The airport's accounts have been consolidated into the Group Accounts.
-One member serves on the airport's Board of Directors.
+The Executive Director for Finance and Assets is also a Board Member for Gloucestershire Airport Limited.

-The airport purchased goods and services from the council totalling £23,684 during 2019/20 (£35,117 in 2018/19).
-At 31st March 2020 £8,000 was owed by the Airport to the council (£8,000 at 31st March 2019) in respect of these goods and services.
-During 2011/12 the council loaned £1.190 million to the airport towards the cost of the runway safety project, of which £0.388 million was outstanding at 31st March 2020.
-In addition the council provided the company with a temporary overdraft facility during 2019/20 of £0.600 million, which remains at 31st March 2020.
+The airport paid profit share of rental income to the Council in the year of £51,510 (2019/20 £23,683).
+During 2011/12 the council loaned £1.190 million to the airport towards the cost of the runway safety project, of which £0.263 million was outstanding at 31st March 2021.
+In addition, the council provided the company with a further temporary overdraft facility during 2020/21 of £0.450 million, taking the overdraft as at 31 March 2021 to £1.050 million.
+Two further small capital loans totalling £165,000 were loaned to them in October 2020 which remain fully outstanding.
+The loans were provided on an arm's length basis and are disclosed in Note 26 of the accounts.